SciML/SciMLOperators.jl/docs/src/interface.md

   - `LinearAlgebra: mul!, ldiv!, lmul!, rmul!, factorize, issymmetric, ishermitian, isposdef`
   - `SparseArrays: sparse, issparse`

-## Multidimension arrays and batching
+## Multidimensional arrays and batching

 SciMLOperator can also be applied to `AbstractMatrix` subtypes where operator-evaluation is done column-wise.